Kranium2002/Lunges-Counter/README.md

 - Counts lunges using angle measurement.
 - User-friendly and intuitive interface.
 - Accurate lunge counting for workout tracking.
+- Includes a lunge progress tracker bar which helps you in getting full repetitions.
 - Plans for future improvements with a dedicated lunges detection model.

 ## Usage